alifsemi/alif_ml-embedded-evaluation-kit/model_conditioning_examples/Readme.md

 Weight pruning can be further combined with quantization so you have a model that is both pruned and quantized, meaning that the memory saving affects of both can be combined.
-Quantization then allows the model to be used with Arm Ethos NPU.
+Quantization then allows the model to be used with Arm® Ethos-U NPU.

-If you are targetting an Arm Ethos-U55 NPU then the output TensorFlow Lite file will also need to be passed through the Vela compiler for further optimizations before it can be used.
+If you are targetting an Arm® Ethos-U NPU then the output TensorFlow Lite file will also need to be passed through the Vela compiler for further optimizations before it can be used.

 ## Weight clustering